belle2/basf2/online_book/prerequisites/python.rst

     **Questions**:

         * What are the key concepts of python?
+        * How can I define functions in python?
         * How can I process tabular data?
         * How can I plot data?
-        * How can I define functions in python?

     **Objectives**:

         * Get familiar with python
+        * Understand how to manipulate and plot data with `root_pandas`

 High Energy Physics (HEP) analyses are too complex to be done with pen, paper and calculator.
 They usually are not even suited for spreadsheet programs like